PallaviKharbanda/House-Pricing-project/README.md

 Data Set is Downloaded from https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data

-Data Exploration, feature engineering, handling null values, Dimensionality reduction, Outlier Detection using Business Logic/
-Outlier Detection using Standard Deviation and mean/One Hot Encoding/k-fold Cross Validation/GridSearchCV on Linear Regression,Lasso and Decision Tree Algorithms using Pandas, NumPy, Matplotlib, Sklearn etc. libraries to find the best model for  estimation of house prices.
+Data Exploration, feature engineering, handling null values, Dimensionality reduction, Outlier Detection using Business Logic, Outlier Detection using Standard Deviation and mean, One Hot Encoding, k-fold Cross Validation, GridSearchCV on Linear Regression,Lasso and Decision Tree Algorithms using Pandas, NumPy, Matplotlib, Sklearn etc. libraries to find the best model for  estimation of house prices.